civier/tree2dir/README.md

 # tree2dir
 Facilitates accessing files in a tree structure from a single directory, especially when the files have identical names or when information on the location in the tree needs to be preserved.
-Useful in conjunction with rsync in order to only copy certain files from a server.
+Useful in conjunction with rsync in order to only copy certain files from a server (one can see what files are to be copied before running rsync).

 USAGE: tree2dir <path_list>